-Red Strobe Failure alarm circuit monitors each flash of the nightmode flashtube within the beacon.
-If the flashtube fails to flash (for any reason), the alarm circuit operates relay K8 (on PCB #3) that the customer can connect to their alarm transmitting devices.
+Red Strobe Failure alarm circuit monitors each flash of the night mode flashtube within each beacon.
+If any Red Strobe flashtube fails to flash (for any reason) the alarm circuit would operate relay K8 (on PCB #3) that the customer can connect to their alarm transmitting devices.
 The alarm point can be accessed on J3 of PCB #3.